 There’s no longer a need to write an article on why IT channel partners need to focus on social media as an effective platform to communicate to customers and prospects.
 Social apps now consume >60% of the time spent on our phone, with the average person checking apps like Facebook more than ten times a day.
 The question now becomes how can VARs & MSPs best spend their time and resources within these tools.
-Our vote is on a single platform that is extremely undervalued based on the level of targeting and ability to do compelling account based marketing: Facebook’s ad manager.
+Our vote is on a single platform that is extremely undervalued based on the level of targeting and ability to do compelling account-based marketing: Facebook’s ad manager*.

-Why Facebook for B2B Instead of LinkedIn
+Why Facebook for B2B

 LinkedIn has positioned itself as the go-to social platform for B2B.
 Recruiters, business development reps, and company executives all have individual reasons to go to LinkedIn.
-Additionally, LinkedIn has become the online resume for essentially everyone in the job-seeking market.
+Additionally, LinkedIn has become an online resume for essentially everyone in the job-seeking market.
 LinkedIn has also taken steps in the right direction by creating “influencers” who create and share content directly through the platform.
 It is absolutely a channel that has significant value that cannot be ignored.

-The main reason we recommend Facebook ads over LinkedIn is simple: value.
-Consider your personal usage of LinkedIn over Facebook.
+The main reason we recommend Facebook ads over LinkedIn is simple: value.* Consider your personal usage of LinkedIn over Facebook.
 We as humans have an almost natural reaction to check Facebook on an ongoing basis throughout the day.
 Those in Sales or HR may check LinkedIn frequently, but the vast majority of individuals may check LinkedIn once a day if they are very active users.
-The amount of available impressions compared to the number of businesses looking to advertise and share content drive up the cost per impression and click at a quick rate – especially if you have a limited audience of whom you are targeting.
+The number of available impressions compared to the number of businesses looking to advertise and share content drive up the cost per impression and click at a quick rate – especially if you have a limited audience of whom you are targeting.